 English

-“New hires, old hires, retirees, we’re sticking together for a common goal”: Boeing machinists explain what is at stake in their strike
+“New-hires, old hires, retirees, we’re sticking together for a common goal”: Boeing machinists explain what is at stake in their strike

 Join the Boeing Workers Rank-and-File Committee to take up the fight for workers’ control!
 Text (406) 414-7648 or email boeingworkersrfc@gmail.com.
 Alternatively, fill out the form at the bottom of this article to be put in touch.

-The first day of the strike of 33,000 Boeing machinists in the state of Washington, Oregon and California has shown the tremendous power of the working class.
+The first day of the strike of 33,000 Boeing machinists in the states of Washington, Oregon and California has shown the tremendous power of the working class.
 Workers walked out just after midnight on Friday morning after rejecting by almost 95 percent a sellout contract backed by the International Association of Machinists (IAM) leadership and voting by 96 percent to strike.

 Striking Boeing workers in Everett, Washington on September 13, 2024

-The strike is a blow against the aerospace giant, which is seeking to push the costs of its ongoing crisis on the backs of workers.
+The strike is a blow against the aerospace giant, which is seeking to push the costs of its ongoing crisis onto the backs of the workers.
 It is also a repudiation of the IAM bureaucracy, which worked in lockstep with the corporation and the Biden-Harris administration to try and prevent a walkout against a key US exporter and major defense contractor.

 Boeing machinists are expressing the true feelings of workers across the country and around the world.
-There is an enormous opposition within the working class to the assault on living standards, the increase of social inequality and attacks on basic social rights.
+There is enormous opposition within the working class to the assault on living standards, the increase of social inequality and attacks on basic social rights.
 The stand taken by Boeing workers is giving a voice to these sentiments.

-Workers on the picket line described the impact of soaring cost of living in the Seattle area to World Socialist Web Site reporters, and explained how this situation had been worsened by more than a decade of contract extensions pushed through by the IAM.
+Workers on the picket line described the impact of the soaring cost of living in the Seattle area to World Socialist Web Site reporters, and explained how this situation had been worsened by more than a decade of contract extensions pushed through by the IAM.
 They also spoke about the complete abandonment of quality and safety standards by Boeing management, especially in the aftermath of the 1997 merger between Boeing and defense contractor McDonnell Douglas.

 Loading Tweet ...